AmrithDavid/Projects/Rocketry Data Analysis Tool/README.md

-# Rocket Telemetry Data Analysis Tool
+# Rocket Data Analysis Tool

 ## Project Overview
 The Rocket Telemetry Data Analysis Tool leverages Python to import, process, analyze, and visualize telemetry data from rocket launches.
 This tool is built to provide in-depth insights into rocket performance metrics such as altitude, velocity, and acceleration.